MN.IT Services>Telecom Video>FAQ>Running a Video Conference

-Does OET have advice on the best way to conduct a videoconference?
+Does MN.IT SERVICES have advice on the best way to conduct a videoconference?

 There is no magic formula.
 Good lighting, acoustics, and preparation are the keys to success.
 For example, a system located in a cinderblock room will sound bad at both ends.
-There's a bevy of websites with information on this subject, here are a few:
+A Google search for conducting a videoconference will list plenty of websites with information on the subject.

 Can I call more than one person from my system?

-Some systems can add up to five remote systems to a single videoconference without using a video bridge (three sites is most common).
-However, be aware that your location may not have sufficient Quality of Service (QoS) bandwidth to support the extra calls without impacting quality or using a lower connection rate.
-If you are unsure, contact your account manager or the Service Desk.
-This type of conference CANNOT be scheduled in TMS at this time.
-OET is working with the vendor to enable this function.
+Systems with a multisite license (may be called something else . varies by maker) can add up to five remote systems to a single videoconference without using a video bridge (three sites is most common).
+The licenses for the multisite feature will cost extra.
+Be aware that your location may not have sufficient Quality of Service (QoS) bandwidth to support the extra calls without impacting quality or starving other users of bandwidth.
+If you are unsure, contact your account manager or the Service Management Center.
+As of this revision, most County locations have enough Quality of Service bandwidth to support multiple calls.

 Non-Routable Addresses

-OET can connect to IP, ISDN and switched 56K based systems.
-Addresses in the following ranges are not routable, cannot be dialed and will need to be the initiator of the IP call:
+MN.IT SERVICES can connect to IP (Including some PC/Webcam based set ups), ISDN and switched 56K based systems as well as plain old telephones.
+IP addresses in the following ranges are not routable, cannot be dialed and will need to be the initiator of the IP call:

 • Any address starting with 10.